t4d-gmbh/ci-cd-workflows/source/content/embrace_automation/sensitive_data.md

 - **Configuration**: Ensure the runner has the necessary permissions to access the secrets management tool and is configured to operate within the protected network.

 #### 4. Environment Variables
-- **Usage**: Configure the self-hosted runner to use environment variables to store access credentials for the secrets management tool.
+- **Usage**: Configure the self-hosted runner to use environment variables to store access credentials for the secrets' management tool.
 - **Example**:
   - `VAULT_ADDR` for HashiCorp Vault URL.
   - `VAULT_TOKEN` for authentication.